A technical guide to URL redirects for SEO

 “For example, if the request for a URL receives a response code of 200, this means the request has been successful.

 If the requested page cannot be retrieved, a 404 status code will appear as an error.
-In order to avoid users being blocked from your website after a site migration, redirects like HTTP response status codes are essential for maintaining good links throughout your SEO strategy.”
+To avoid users being blocked from your website after a site migration redirects like HTTP response status codes are essential for maintaining good links throughout your SEO strategy.”

 So, what is a HTTP Redirect – and why is it the best option for SEO?